Client Services & Education

-In 2012, The Ottawa Mission’s unique Client Services Centre helped dozens of people everyday with things like upgrading their education, practical job training, and mental health support.
+In 2015, The Ottawa Mission’s unique Client Services Centre helped hundreds of people everyday with things like upgrading their education, practical job training, and mental health support.

 Our dedicated Client Services team offers support to residents who find themselves at a homeless shelter.
 The team works to move people forward in their lives and helps them overcome hurdles that may be keeping them from having a place of their own.
 We are a one-of-a-kind centre offering a range of services to help people who come from all walks of life.

 Our Case Managers help their clients set and accomplish a variety of personal goals.
 For some people with mental health issues, learning how to take care of themselves can help them gain greater independence.
 Other people need help to address issues like addiction, unemployment or lack of supportive housing.

 Another way that we work to help people improve their lives is through educational and job training services.
 Some people that come in have not completed high school or lack necessary job skills.
 Our programs help better prepare them for the working world and take advantage of job opportunities that come their way.